XoopsModules25x/defacer/docs/readme.txt

-What is Defacer Module (v1.0 Final)
+What is Defacer Module (v1.0 Final) ?
 ======================

-With this Xoops module, you can:
+With this Xoops module, your can:
 - change themes, metadata and permissions for any given page.
-- enable jgrowl redirection system
+- enable jgrowl redirection system (xoops 2.4 only)
-- use blocks anywhere
+- use blocks anywhere (xoops 2.4 only)

 Requirements
 ====================

-- XOOPS >= 2.5.0
+Works in 2.4.x, xoops 2.3.x, xoops 2.2.x, xoops 2.0.18 & up, impresscms 1.x

-- PHP version >= 5.2.0
+Others cms versions were not tested.

-- ModuleClasses in /Frameworks (download it from here: http://goo.gl/Bmknt)
+Php5 only

 How to install Defacer